 5. Make a “don’t forget to bring…” list

 This is especially important if the party is somewhere other than your own home.
 It helps ensure that you bring everything you need with you.
 Think of the little things you may need ahead of time like scissors, ribbon, pens or markers, tape, push pins, safety pins, hot glue gun with extra sticks, etc.

 Also think about how you will want your table set up, how you want to serve the food, and what “fillers” you may want to use – vases with flowers in them, framed photos, books to put things on for height, serving platters or stands, something to put utensils in, etc.

-*Below is an example of what I mean by “fillers.”
+Below is an example of what I mean by “fillers.”
 They are little details that are used on a center point table that pull everything together.
 Last year Raley wanted a Lilo and Stitch birthday party so we decided to do a luau and use small little details from Lilo and Stitch to pull it together (there isn’t much in the way of “Lilo and Stitch party decorations.”)
-A few things to take notice of:
+A few fillers and other details that bring everything together:

 – The palm leaves on top of the burlap brings some color to an otherwise neutral table cloth.